Commissioners approve 2022 county budget with no tax increase

 “We have cut nearly $2 million in annual expenses, but there has been no increase in traditional revenue,” he continued.
 “The next two years, 2022 and 2023, will be salvaged by the influx of federal funding like the American Rescue Plan, but going forward we need substantial increases in the tax base with increased businesses, industry and residential housing activities.”

-He added the county experienced a $40 million coal depletion for 2022.
+He added that the county experienced a $40 million coal depletion for 2022.

 “We are in better fiscal shape than last year, but we’re still not able to balance the budget simply with traditional revenue,” he said.
 “We’ll be using a combination of American Rescue Plan Funding and minimal ACT 13 funding to fill the deficits of next year’s budget.